rticommunity/connextdds-py/docs/source/index.rst

 Welcome to connextdds-py's documentation!

 RTI® Connext® DDS is a connectivity software framework for integrating data sources of all types.
-At its core is the world’s leading ultra-high performance, distributed networking databus.
+At its core is the world’s leading ultra-high performance, distributed networking data bus.

 This is the documentation for the RTI Connext DDS Python API, an **experimental** product.